-Your 'friend' or adviser at a hearing can be a locally elected politician, or an employee of the local education provided that this will not lead to a conflict of interest.
+Your 'friend' or adviser at a hearing can be a locally elected politician, or an employee of the local education authority provided that this will not lead to a conflict of interest.

 This is an informal tribunal, but obviously it needs to be properly organised.
+The individual appeal should last approximately 25 minutes and it is worth noting that the Panel can be hearing up to 16 individual appeals per day.
 The normal procedure is as follows:-

-• The Chairman welcomes you to the meeting and introduces the Appeal Panel.
+- The Chairman welcomes you to the meeting and introduces the Appeal Panel.
 During the hearing the Clerk will take notes of what is said in case the Panel needs to refer to them afterwards.
 These are not published.
-The Clerk will also be responsible for giving legal and procedural advice to the members of the Appeal Panel.
+The Clerk will also be responsible for giving legal and procedural advice to the members of the Appeal Panel. - The representative from the Admission Authority begins by summarising why your child has not been offered a place at your preferred school.
+If you wish to ask any questions about what has been said you may do so.